TrojaAnsible/ansible-files/README.md

 Role Name
 =========

-used to deploy files into /usr/local to provide new users with a standard set of config files
+used to deploy mandatory files into /usr/local for new server installations

 Requirements
 ------------